Cunjia-Liu/Cunjia-Liu.github.io/_projects/2023-AREA_H.md

 ## Research in AREA-H at Loughborough

-At Loughborough, our work in AREA-H focuses on **robot localisation, place recognition, and mapping for horticultural robots operating in commercial polytunnel environments**.
+At Loughborough, our work in AREA-H focuses on **localisation, place recognition, and mapping for horticultural robots operating in commercial polytunnel environments**.
 These environments are particularly challenging for autonomy because they combine long repetitive crop rows, strong perceptual aliasing, dynamic foliage, seasonal appearance variation, reflections from plastic tunnel covers, and often unreliable GNSS.

 Our research therefore looks at how to make robotic perception and localisation more robust in these realistic agricultural conditions.
 This includes work on:

-- **multi-sensor localisation and mapping** in polytunnels,
+- **multi-sensor and landmark-assited localisation and mapping** in polytunnels,
 - **3D LiDAR-based place recognition** for repetitive horticultural environments,
 - **cross-season robustness** under crop growth and appearance change,
 - **benchmarking and dataset development** for evaluating SLAM and localisation methods in protected horticulture.